berkyalkn/AI-travel-agent/README.md

 ## Overview

-Planning a trip is a complex task that involves balancing multiple constraints like budget, interests, and time.
-This project automates the entire process using an autonomous AI agent system.
-The agent takes a high-level user request (e.g., "a 5-day trip to Rome for 2 people with a €2000 budget, focusing on history") and orchestrates a team of specialized AI agents to produce a complete, logical, and budget-compliant travel plan.
+This project automates the entire travel planning process using an autonomous AI agent system.
+The agent takes a high-level user request (e.g., "a 5-day trip from Antalya to Rome for 2 people with a €2000 budget, focusing on history") and orchestrates a team of specialized AI agents.
+It connects to live APIs for flight and hotel data and uses real-time web search for activities to produce a complete, logical, and budget-compliant travel plan.

-The core of this project is its ability to not only generate a plan but also to **evaluate its own work and self-correct**, making it a robust and intelligent planning tool.
+The core of this project is its ability to not only generate a plan but also to evaluate its own work against user constraints and self-correct, making it a robust and truly intelligent planning tool.

 ---

----

 ## Features

--   **Autonomous End-to-End Planning:** Generates a full itinerary from a single prompt without human intervention.
+-   **Autonomous End-to-End Planning:** Generates a complete itinerary from a single natural language prompt.
+- **Live API Integration:** Connects to real-time APIs for flights and hotels, and uses live web search (Tavily) for activities, grounding all plans in current, real-world data.
--   **Multi-Agent Orchestration:** Uses a graph-based approach to manage a team of specialized agents (Planner, Researcher, Critic, etc.) that collaborate to achieve a common goal.
+-   **Multi-Agent Orchestration:** Uses LangGraph to manage a stateful team of specialized agents (Planner, Researcher, Evaluator, etc.) that collaborate to achieve a goal.
--   **Parallel Task Execution:** Increases efficiency by running independent tasks, like flight and hotel searches, concurrently.
+-   **Parallel Task Execution:**  Efficiently searches for flights and hotels concurrently.
--   **Self-Correction & Budget Control:** A built-in `Evaluator` agent checks the generated plan against user constraints (like budget).
-If the plan fails, it triggers a refinement loop to find better alternatives.
+-   **Intelligent Self-Correction & Multi-Path Refinement:** A built-in Evaluator agent checks the plan against user constraints (e.g., budget).
+If the plan fails, it intelligently decides whether to refine the flight or the hotel and triggers a revision loop.
--   **Data-Driven with Tools:** Agents use tools to gather information from external data sources (simulated via JSON files), making plans grounded in data.
--   **Structured & Formatted Outputs:** Delivers the final plan as a structured Pydantic object and also provides user-friendly, styled `Markdown` and `HTML` reports.
+-   **Structured & Formatted Outputs:** Delivers the final plan as both a structured Pydantic object and user-friendly, styled Markdown and HTML reports.

 ---